Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 How Do Booster Air Compressors Work?

-A high-pressure booster compressor, or air pressure amplifier, operates on a simple working principle, that within their closed system (non-vacuum), the pressure increases as the volume decrease.
+A high-pressure booster compressor, or air pressure amplifier, operates on a simple working principle: within a closed system (non-vacuum), the pressure increases as the volume decreases.
 An air booster compression system comprises pipework, a receiver tank, and a discharge tank.

 The receiver tank has an inlet that receives compressed process air coming from a primary feed and channels it through several compression stages to further increase the pressure.
 Additionally, the receiver tank serves as an additional storage capacity for when the system is not delivering compressed air to the application.

-After the air is passed through a number of compression stages, the pressurized airflow passes through the piping into the discharge tank which will then have an outlet that supplies the compressed air to the application.
+After the air passes through several compression stages, the pressurized airflow passes through the piping into the discharge tank, which will then have an outlet that supplies the compressed air to the application.

 High-Pressure Boost Air Compressor Applications